-To enable Community Workspaces, in Setup, type Communities Settings in the Quick Find/Search box.
+To enable Community Workspaces, in Setup, enter Communities Settings in the Quick Find box.
 Under Community Management Settings, select Enable Community Workspaces.
-Community Workspaces is enabled by default for all communities created after Spring
+Community Workspaces is enabled by default for all communities created after Spring '17.

-To go back to Community Manager, in Setup, type Communities Settings in the Quick Find/Search box.
+To go back to Community Manager, in Setup, enter Communities Settings in the Quick Find box.
 Under Community Management Settings, deselect Enable Community Workspaces.

-(1) Important: The options available in Community Workspaces are based on your community template selection and preferences.
-For example, if your community does not use topics, you don't see the Topics section.
-Some of the options in the following list might not appear in your community.
-To display all sections, go to AdministrationPreferences and select Show all settings in Community Workspaces.
+Important: The options available in Community Workspaces are based on your community template selection and preferences.
+That's why some options in the following list might not appear in your community.
+To display all sections, go to Administration > Preferences, and select Show all settings in Community Workspaces.

-Community Workspaces includes the following workspaces:
+Community Workspaces includes the following workspaces.